 This is the final question of “The Quaker Questions” and is often preceded by several progressively deeper questions.
 People’s answers are consistently fascinating and faith-building.

 I’m always looking for great opening questions.
 If you want to see my collection of several hundred, head to smallgroupicebreakers.com.
 Here’s my icebreaker question for you: What is one of your favorite icebreaker questions?
 I’d love to know.
 Please share it with us.

-This article originally appeared here.
+This article on faith based ice breaker questions originally appeared here.